Celebrate Your inner-Moon Goddess

 Mid-Autumn Festival 歡慶中秋節 The annual Mid-Autumn Festival also known as the Moon Festival is celebrated on the 15th day of the 8th lunar month.
 “May we live long and share the beauty of the moon together, even if we are hundreds of miles apart.” -Su Shi (Song Dynasty Poem)

-The Mid-Autumn Moon Festival celebrates the moon, a beautiful Goddess and the blessings of health, happiness and life’s renewal.
+Legends grew up about a beautiful goddess who lives in the moon.
 Before becoming a Goddess, Chang’e was a woman renowned throughout China for her beauty.
 She had pale, milky skin, hair as black as night, and lips like cherry blossoms.
 In art, Chang’e is depicted as a graceful young lady wearing stylish hair ornaments and long, flowing robes.
-She is sometimes shown holding an elegant white rabbit.
+She is sometimes shown holding her pet an elegant white rabbit.

 Little is known about her background except that Chang’e was married to the legendary archer hero Hou Yi.
 In some versions of her myth, Chang’e served the Jade Emperor, the ruler of Heaven, before being condemned to live as a mortal for accidentally breaking a porcelain pot.